RIOT-OS/RIOT/cpu/native/README.md

-VALGRIND SUPPORT
+Valgrind Support
 ================

 Rebuild your application using the all-valgrind target like this:

     make -B clean all-valgrind

-That way native will tell valgrind about RIOTs stacks and prevent valgrind from reporting lots of false positives.
+That way native will tell Valgrind about RIOT's stacks and prevent Valgrind from reporting lots of false positives.
-The debug information flag "-g" is not strictly necessary, but passing it allows valgrind to tell you precisely which code triggered the error.
+The debug information flag `-g` is not strictly necessary, but passing it allows Valgrind to tell you precisely which code triggered the error.

 To run your application run:

-    make valgrind
+    make term-valgrind

-All this does is run your application under valgrind.
+All this does is run your application under Valgrind.
-Now valgrind will print some information whenever it detects an invalid memory access.
+Now Valgrind will print some information whenever it detects an invalid memory access.

-In order to debug the program when this occurs you can pass the --db-attach parameter to valgrind.
+In order to debug the program when this occurs you can pass the --db-attach parameter to Valgrind.
 E.g:

     valgrind --db-attach=yes ./bin/native/default.elf tap0